 Put a container of scented stock on your front porch or deck, or wherever you spend time relaxing in the evening.
 You can bring a small container indoors to enjoy on grey, rainy days that aren't agreeable for outdoor activities.

 Plant scented stock among showier cool weather annual flowers, such as pansies, snapdragons, or primroses.
+The shallow root systems of stock plants also make them ideal for planting over early spring bulbs like daffodils.
 Stock isn’t so showy, but adds the fragrance these other flowers only offer in subtle amounts.Grow scented stock in hanging baskets to bring the fragrance even closer.

 Best Scented Stock Varieties